TVR M series: 3000M, Taimar, and 3000S

 As a higher-performance alternative to the 1600M and 2500M, TVR debuted the 3000M at the October 1972 Earl's Court Motor Show.
 It uses the 3.0 L Ford Essex V6 and cost £2278 in October 1972.
 The four-speed manual transmission was also available with a switchable Laycock de Normanville overdrive.
 The early coupés weighed around 950 kg.

 Produced for only one year between 1973 and 1974, the 3000ML was a special luxury version of the 3000M that included a walnut veneer dashboard, leather trim, Wilton carpets, sunroof, and high-backed seats of a style different from those found in the standard cars.
 It also featured extra soundproofing and a roof liner made using West of England cloth.
 A total of 654 naturally aspirated 3000Ms were built, including both the standard and luxury trim levels.

 In 1973, a single 3000M chassis had a new Rover V8 engine installed by Martin Lilley's dealership business, Barnet Motor Company.
 This would prove to be a one-off exercise (due to the difficulty of acquiring brand new Rover V8s at the time.)

 The first major alteration to the M-series body was the hatchback Taimar, introduced at the October 1976 British International Motor Show and using the same mechanicals as the 3000M.
 The name was inspired by the name of Martin's friend's girlfriend, Tayma.
 The opening hatchback alleviated the previous difficulty of maneuvering luggage over the seats to stow it in the cargo area, and the hatch itself was opened electrically via a solenoid-actuated latch triggered by a button on the driver's doorjamb.
 Over its three-year production, a total of 395 normally aspirated Taimars were built.

 To commemorate the first decade of Lilley's ownership of TVR, twelve 3000M anniversary cars were produced.
 Because the company had originally planned to build exactly ten, the first ten of these cars were individually numbered ("Martin 1" through "Martin 10").
 Each car had a pair of special kick plates.
 The cars were painted Rover Tobacco Leaf with a Rover Mexico Brown model band and finished with a brown vinyl roof with a lighter brown vinyl sunroof.
 The cars were fitted with all the extras available, including Wolfrace alloy wheels.
-As of 2013, it is believed that only two of the ten cars are registered on British roads and one car has been converted to left hand drive, residing in Germany.
+As of 2024, it is believed that only one of the ten cars is registered on British roads and one car has been converted to left hand drive, residing in Germany.